amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 The URL contains the following segments:

-- `<daprPort>` provides the port number upon which the Dapr sidecar is listening.
+- `<daprPort>` specifies the port number upon which the Dapr sidecar is listening.
-- `<secret-store-name>` provides the name of the selected Dapr secrets management component.
+- `<secret-store-name>` specifies the name of the Dapr secrets management component.
-- `<name>` provides the name of the secret you want to retrieve.
+- `<name>` specifies  the name of the secret to retrieve.
-- `<metadata>` provides metadata of the secret you want to retrieve.
-This is optional, and the available metadata properties will differ per secret store.
+- `<metadata>` provides additional information for the secret.
+This segment is optional.
+Metadata properties will differ per secret store.
 See the [secrets management API reference]([Secrets API reference | Dapr Docs](https://docs.dapr.io/reference/api/secrets_api/)) for more information about the available metadata properties.

-The JSON response you will receive contains the key and the value of the secret.
+The JSON response contains the key and value of the secret.

-Here's an example of how Dapr handles a request on the secrets management API:
+Figure 10-1 shows how Dapr handles a request for the secrets management API:

 ![Diagram of retrieving a secret using the Dapr secrets management API.](media/secrets-management/retrieve-secret.png)

 **Figure 10-1**.
-Retrieving a secret using the Dapr secrets management API
+Retrieving a secret with the Dapr secrets management API

-1. The service calls the Dapr secrets management API.
-It specifies the name of the secrets store and the name of the secret to retrieve.
+1. The service calls the Dapr secrets management API, along with the name of the secret store and secret to retrieve.
 1. The Dapr sidecar retrieves the specified secret from the secrets store.
-1. The Dapr sidecar sends the secret information to the service.
+1. The Dapr sidecar returns the secret information back to the service.

 Some secret stores support storing multiple key/value pairs in a single secret.
-In that case, you receive all the keys and values in a single JSON response like in the following example:
+For those scenarios, the response would contain multiple key/value pairs in a single JSON response as in the following example:

 ```http
 GET http://localhost:3500/v1.0/secrets/secrets-store/interestRates?metadata.version_id=3